Kent Trading Standards Checked Scheme

 Membership of the scheme must be renewed on an annual basis.
 We will contact you one calendar month before your renewal is due to find out if you would like to renew.

-The full annual membership fee, which includes the vetting check fee, must be paid in full before the vetting checks are carried out.
+The annual membership fee, which includes the vetting check fee, must be paid in full or via recurring card payments set up before the vetting checks are carried out.

-If membership is not granted for any reason, a refund of the annual membership fee (£279, plus VAT) will be issued within 7 days.
+If renewed membership is declined for any reason, other than due to a breach of clause 14, a refund of the annual membership fee will be issued within 7 days.

 Please note; this refund does NOT include the vetting check fee (£99 plus VAT) which is non-refundable.